Technology / Monday March 2, 2026

 Credit: statcounter.com

 However, the results are a bit more balanced in the United States alone.
-Still, Chrome takes the lion’s share of the market, as about 49.8% of users prefer this browser.
-Safari is once again second, and it attracts 31.15% of internet users; Edge almost doubles its share with 8.35% of the market, as does Firefox with 4.78.
-Opera loses the US internet user’s confidence and attracts only 2.8% of all users.
+Still, Chrome holds the lion’s share of the market, with about 49.8% of users preferring it.
+Safari is once again second, with 31.15% of internet users; Edge almost doubles its share to 8.35%, as does Firefox at 4.78%.
+Opera loses the confidence of US internet users and attracts only 2.8% of all users.

-It’s evident that Google’s product is dominating all over the world.
+It’s evident that Google’s product dominates worldwide.
 There isn’t a single country where Chrome is not the most preferred browser.
 But why do people prefer it over the more secure Safari or the more lightweight Firefox?
 Why isn’t Microsoft’s default Edge disregarded in favor of Chrome?
 Let’s have a more in-depth look at the best browsers one by one.

 Chrome